WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 	forceId,
 	partyId,
 	startingX,
-	startingY
+	startingY,
+	surprised,
+	label,
+	labelType
 );

 Use this to add a party member to a force before starting a battle.
-The partyId refers to the member's current position in the party. startingX and startingY determines where on the map the character begins the battle.
+The partyId refers to the member's current position in the party. startingX and startingY determines where on the map the character begins the battle. surprised will cause the member to skip the first round of combat. label is a string that is added after the member's name. if the string "replace" is passed in as the labelType, the label will instead completely replace the member's name.

 ----------------------------------------------------
 $gameSystem.addTbsEnemy(